styleguidist/react-styleguidist/docs/Components.md

 * `sections` — array of subsections (can be nested).
 * `description` — A small description of this section.
 * `ignore` — string/array of globs that should not be included in the section.
+* `external` - an URL to be opened (in a new tab) instead of navigating to the section content
+* `skip` - do not render the content of the section (useful for headers)

 Configuring a style guide with textual documentation section and a list of components would look like: